BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction defect and claims related expert witness designations, the Pecos, Texas Construction Expert Directory delivers a superior construction and design expert support solution to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides general construction investigation, trial and claims support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing captive assets which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the construction experts group brings specialized experience and local capabilities to Pecos and the surrounding areas.
+With over four thousand construction defect and claims related expert witness designations, the Pecos, Texas Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
+BHA provides building related litigation support and expert witness services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house personnel which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings specialized experience and local capabilities to Pecos and the surrounding areas.

 Construction Expert Witness News & Info